Systematic design of a robust half-W1 photonic crystal waveguide for interfacing slow light and trapped cold atoms: Trapping Rubidium atoms near a half-W1 waveguide

 \section{Trapping Rubidium atoms near a half-W1 waveguide}

-Simulations in the previous section were performed for atoms at 115 nm from the edge of the waveguide.
-Indeed, in the following we show a stable trapping scheme based on an evanescent two-color dipole trap formed by fast guided modes, allowing the atoms to be trapped between 100 and 150 nm.
+In the previous section, simulations were performed for atoms at 116 nm from the edge of the waveguide.
+Indeed, in the following we show a stable trapping scheme based on an evanescent two-color dipole trap formed by fast guided modes, allowing the atoms to be trapped as close as 115 nm from the surface.
 This trap has been designed following the ideas implemented in optical nanofibers \cite{LeKien2004,Vetsch2010}, with blue- and red-detuned counter-propagating modes.
 Finding a stable trapping scheme that keeps the atoms close enough to the surface so that they can couple to the slow mode with a large Purcell factor is a critical requirement for experimental implementations.